dhruvkb/dotfiles/README.md

         _\///_____\///_______\///__\/////////____\//////////__\//////////__
 ```

-**.files** is a collection of my dotfiles, published to GitHub strictly for
+**.files** is a collection of my dotfiles, exported settings and other
+configuration files, alongwith documentation on how to use them, published to
-version control and backup purposes.
+GitHub strictly for version control and backup purposes.

 Real talk though, if you see something you like, feel free to use it in your
 own dotfiles.
 If you find a better way to accomplish something, open an issue.